Sigiriya in Sri Lanka combines a natural phenomenon with history and religion, as the site of an ancient rock fortress and royal palace.

-In the fifth century AD, it is thought that Sigiriya’s use changed from a sacred site to a royal one.
-It is said that, having assassinated his father King Dhatusena and taken the throne, King Kassapa I of the Anuradhapura Kingdom sought an easily defensible place to build his palace and that he chose to construct it atop Sigiriya.
+In the 5th century AD, it is thought that Sigiriya’s use changed from a sacred site to a royal one.
+It is said that, having assassinated his father King Dhatusena and taken the throne, King Kassapa I of the Anuradhapura Kingdom sought an easily defensible place to build his palace, and that he chose to construct it atop Sigiriya.

 In the late fifth century, Kassapa was defeated in battle and Sigiriya once again became a Buddhist monastery, eventually falling into decline.

-One of the most notable sites at Sigiriya is its series of frescoes depicting numerous female figures.
-Originally, there would have been hundreds of similar frescoes.
+One of the most notable sites at Sigiriya is also its series of frescoes painted onto the rocks, depicting numerous female figures.
+There would have originally been hundreds of similar frescoes.
 There is a debate as to whether these were created under Kassapa or whether these were the creation of the Buddhist monks as numerous representations of one of their deities.

 Listed as a UNESCO World Heritage site since 1982, Sigiriya is now open to the public.